barkatmulani/property-app/README.md

 # Documentation

+## Installation instruction

+This application is developed using React & Redux.
+Following are the installation instructions:

+1. Download and install npm latest version from https://nodejs.org website.
+2. Download and extract the zip file of this application from the GitHub link https://github.com/barkatmulani/property-app.
+3. Go to the command prompt by running **cmd.exe**, and change the directory to the unzipped folder path.
+4. Enter on command prompt **npm install** to install all the npm packages for this application.
+5. Enter on command prompt **npm start** to run the application, which will open up in the default browser on port 3000 of localhost.
+6. Enter on command prompt **npm test** to run all the tests.

 ## Application Architecture

 Every component is created inside its own folder.
 A component folder may contain the corresponding stylesheet and test files.